moshix/zlinux/README.md

 >./run_zlinux.bash

-Once Linux has booten, it has full connectivity to the Internet (thru NAT) and you can ssh into the user zubuntu by doing:
+Once Linux has finished booting, it has full connectivity to the Internet (thru NAT) and you can ssh into the user zubuntu by doing:

 >ssh zubuntu@10.1.1.2